 Wollongong Coal has been in the headlines this year regarding an investigation by the Resources Regulator into whether or not it is "fit and proper" to carry a mining license.
 The company was also forced to close its Wongawilli Coal mine in 2019 due to safety concerns after a "series of roof collapses".

-RUSSELL VALE MINE EXPANSION PROPOSAL
+RUSSELL VALE COLLIERY EXPANSION PROPOSAL

 UPDATE SEPTEMBER 2020: RUSSELL VALE EXPANSION PROPOSAL SET TO GO BEFORE THE NSW INDEPENDENT PLANNING COMMISSION, FOLLOWING STRONG COMMUNITY OPPOSITION